jaywunder/jaywunder.github.io/drafts/2016-04-12-XSS-at-Barlow.md

 - `%20` is the URL escape sequence for a space character

 ​To kill two birds with one stone, I tried injecting a `script` element instead of a `strong` element.
 The URL I tried looked like: `imgur.com/<script>alert('bad')</script>`.
-Unfortunately that didn't work though, below is a look at the chrome dev tools when I go to that link.
+Unfortunately that didn't work though.
+Below is a look at the chrome dev tools when I go to that link.
 This screenshot shows that when I try putting a `script` tag directly in the URL, the `anchor` element that contains the URL get's messed up and causes the page to not render properly.
 So instead of `alert('bad')` being rendered, the below text is rendered.

 ![img](https://lh5.googleusercontent.com/2FwAohRT5B49IfWun0gG8dKNf7R3-2n-IKYVHV-YWgw1LZv4iZ_IFkjhvCZnHVoOOFa8aD8x7OzNd_b1L2_GQN4mPeWAWkfKSOnuO1at3rVbWlGxRxnnxUrCH2WDzDLdgLN1hbA)